Part of mall roof in Minnesota collapses under heavy snow - NewsBreak

 DULUTH, Minn.
 (AP) — Part of the roof at a shopping mall in Duluth, Minnesota, collapsed early Tuesday as workers were removing several inches of snow that had fallen over the weekend, authorities said.

-No one was injured when the roof fell in at Miller Hill Mall about 9 a.m.
-Tuesday, when most of the mall’s stores were still not open.
+No one was injured when the roof fell in at Miller Hill Mall at about 9 a.m. on Tuesday when most of the mall’s stores were still not open.
 Everyone in the building at the time has been accounted for, Duluth city spokeswoman Kelli Latuska said.

 The building was evacuated and is closed.
-La Niña is officially over, NOAA announces: What does that mean?
+33 years since Hesston was hit by F5 tornado

-Barnes & Noble manager Scott Skar said he heard a loud noise, “like something rolling across the roof” before another employee said the roof had collapsed, MPR News reported.
-Giant seaweed blob twice the width of the US takes aim at Florida
+Barnes & Noble manager Scott Skar said he heard a loud noise, “like something rolling across the roof,” before another employee said the roof had collapsed, MPR News reported.

 Before the collapse, a crew was clearing off the roof but stopped and evacuated when they heard “popping sounds,” The Minneapolis Star-Tribune reported .
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.